Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 Staffing Firms

-International staffing and recruiting agencies are vital in assisting IENs with their nursing practice in the U.S. They provide support in several key areas:
+International staffing and recruiting agencies play a vital role in assisting IENs with their nursing practice in U.S. and Canadian healthcare systems.
+They provide support in several key areas:

-• Visa and Immigration Assistance: Guidance on obtaining visas (e.g., H-1B or permanent resident documentation) to work legally in the U.S.
+• Visa and immigration assistance help IENs obtain visas (e.g., H-1B or permanent resident documentation) to work legally in the United States or Canada.

-• Job Placement: Matching employment opportunities based on skills, experience, visa sponsorship, location, and assistance in negotiating fair compensation and benefits.
+• Job placement matches IENs with employment opportunities based on skills, experience, visa sponsorship, location, and assistance in negotiating fair compensation and benefits.

-• Orientation and Mentorship: Onboarding programs and mentorship to help IENs transition into U.S. culture.
+• Orientation and mentorship help IENs transition into U.S. or Canadian culture.

 IENs are encouraged to thoroughly research and compare agencies that align with their personal and professional goals.